 One-year postgraduate students are eligible to complete the AKC in two years by undertaking a second year via distance learning.
 These students will be contacted at the end of their first AKC year with details of how to enrol.
 The second year of the AKC remains free of charge.

 Students taking postgraduate taught courses part-time are also entitled to complete the AKC programme in two years, alongside their main degree programme.

-Students who will spend only two years of their full degree course at King's (including Law, Nursing and students taking study abroad years) are entitled to complete the AKC course in two years.
+Students who will spend only two years of their full degree course at King's (including Law and Nursing students) are entitled to complete the AKC course in two years.
 Please contact the AKC office so that we can update your record to reflect this.

 The AKC programme is assessed by lecture attendance.
 Lecture attendance is demonstrated by successfully completing a short, qualitative quiz on KEATS after each lecture.